East Coast Expressway: Phase 3 (Kelantan): Kuala Nerus–Kota Bharu

 Phase 3 will connect from Kampung Gemuruh (near Kuala Terengganu) to Kota Bharu and Tumpat, just before the border with Thailand.
 Phase 3 will cover 124 kilometers.
 Two routes, one taking the coastal route and the other passing through Gua Musang constituency in southern Kelantan will be explored.
 The project had been included in the Eleventh Malaysia Plan (Rancangan Malaysia Ke-11, RMK 11).

 Phase 4 (Pahang and Johor): Gambang–Johor Bahru

 Phase 4 will connect from Gambang to Johor Bahru via Malaysia Federal Route 3.
 Phase 4 will cover 250 kilometers.
-The construction of this section is not started yet for various reasons.
+The construction of this section has not started yet for various reasons.

 Safety

 Since it was opened to traffic on 2015, many traffic accidents have occurred along this segment of this expressway.
 The majority of accidents and fatalities on the new stretches of the expressway was attributed to reckless or exhausted drivers, trespassing animals and damaged and water-logged roads.